linode/docs/docs/platform/accounts-and-passwords/index.md

 1. Enter your email address in the **Email** field.
 1. Click **Submit**.

-In a couple minutes, you'll receive an email message with your Linode Manager username.
+In a couple minutes, you'll receive an email message with any Linode Manager users that correspond with that email.
+If you do not receive information about any users, then you may have registered your account with a different email.

 ### Removing a User